Home โ€บ Interests โ€บ Adventure Travel

 7. Kakslauttanen, Finnish Lapland

-In the middle of the northern Finland wilderness, you can enjoy the unique experience of observing the northern lights from the comfort of the bed.
+In the middle of the northern Finnish wilderness, you can enjoy the unique experience of observing the lights of the north from the comfort of your bed.

 The Kakslauttanen Arctic Resort, located 250 km north of the Arctic Circle, has 60 Glass Igloos.
-Because there are no high trees in the vicinity obscuring your view and no light pollution, this is an ideal place to see the northern lights.
+Because there are no tall trees in the vicinity to obstruct your view and no light pollution, this is an ideal place to see the Northern Lights.

-The town of Ivalo, a 30-minute drive away, is well connected with Helsinki by air year-round, so that is the best way to come to Finish Lapland.
-During the day, you can relax in the sauna, enjoy winter sports such as snowmobiling and snowboarding or go to Reindeer Safaris.
+The town of Ivalo, a 30-minute drive away, is well connected with Helsinki by air year-round, so that is the best way to come to Finnish Lapland.
+During the day, you can relax in the sauna, enjoy winter sports such as snowmobiling and snowboarding, or go to Reindeer Safaris.

-Kakslauttanen and its beautiful environment are best to visit from December to March.
+Kakslauttanen and its beautiful environment are best visited from December to March.

 8. Cook County, Minnesota, USA

-Check Aurora and Weather Forecast, dress layered, turn off all the lights and look patiently towards the northern sky.
+Check the Aurora and Weather Forecast, dress in layers, turn off all the lights, and look patiently towards the northern sky.
 Between 10 pm and 4 am, you may be rewarded with amazing scenes.

 9. Kangerlussuaq, Greenland